akilisha/golfgame-ui/NOTES.md

 -- Create Policy around mg_location
-create policy "Anyone can view entries in mg_location table." on mg_location for select to anon;
+create policy "Only authenticated users can view entries in mg_location table." on mg_location for select to authenticated using ( true );

-create policy "Anyone can insert records in mg_location table." on mg_location for insert to anon;
+create policy "Only authenticated users can insert records in mg_location table." on mg_location for insert to authenticated using ( true );

-create policy "Anyone can update records in mg_location table." on mg_location for update to anon;
+create policy "Only authenticated users can update records in mg_location table." on mg_location for update to authenticated using ( true );

 create table if not exists public.mg_player (